 So, questions are starting to be raised about whether they should follow the lead of the UK.
 This is the country that, according to official figures, generated €6.5 billion in revenue from online or remote gambling.

 It’s surely no coincidence that the country has some of the most liberal laws on gambling, which have created the perfect environment for online casino sites to grow and thrive.
 This makes it the sector that the rest of the world should watch with great interest.

 Top-tier UK operators such as 888 Casino have millions of players across the country and worldwide, and their site leads the way in technology and innovation.
 They are also committed to providing safe gambling practices while offering an impressive selection of exclusive and popular casino games on their UK online casino site.

 By adopting a similar approach to the UK, under the close watch of an independent and powerful regulator, any one of these Central Europe countries could be the next leading market for online casinos.
+It is in Europe that low wagering casino sites are developing the most.
+This is the best solution not only for beginners but also for advanced players.
 Whether there’s the political will to do this isn’t certain.
 But for any country willing to push the requisite measures through, the rewards will certainly be great.